restic/restic/doc/faq.rst

 The above example makes sure that the system the backup runs on is not slowed down, which is particularly useful for servers.

-Creating new repo on a Synology NAS via sftp fails
+Creating new repo on a Synology NAS via SFTP fails
 --------------------------------------------------

-For using restic with a Synology NAS via sftp, please make sure that the specified path is absolute, it must start with a slash (``/``).
+For using restic with a Synology NAS via SFTP, please make sure that the specified path is absolute, it must start with a slash (``/``).

-Sometimes creating a new restic repository on a Synology NAS via sftp fails with an error similar to the following:
+Sometimes creating a new restic repository on a Synology NAS via SFTP fails with an error similar to the following:

 ::